telerik/winforms-docs/gridview/selection/selecting-rows-and-cells-programmatically.md

-Note that the rows are added to the SelectedRows collection in the same
-          order as the order in which you have set the selected rows.
+Note that the rows are added to the SelectedRows collection in the same order as the order in which you have set the selected rows.

 ## Selecting a single cell

-You can select cells that same way you select rows –
-          by setting their IsSelected property to true:
+You can select cells that same way you select rows – by setting their IsSelected property to true:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Selection\Selection1.cs region=selectingCell}}
 {{source=..\SamplesVB\GridView\Selection\Selection1.vb region=selectingCell}}